scalar/scalar/README.md

 ### With Next.js

-Our Next.js handler makes it easy to render a reference; just add it to an Api route handler:
+Our Next.js handler makes it easy to render a reference; just add it to an API route handler:

 ```ts